mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 _This is a rewrite of my post ["A note on composing components" available on dev.to](https://dev.to/mfrachet/a-note-on-composing-components-with-react-5ee4) that is obsolete and not complete._

-If you are working or if you have worked on a codebase having components with a lot of props, you might have been victim of what I call **"The N props syndrome"**.
+If you have already worked on a codebase having components with a lot of `props`, you might have been victim of what I call **"The N props syndrome"**.

 Let me explain what I mean there by telling you the story of my main Open Source project.